quickwit-oss/quickwit/docs/design/architecture.md

 Quickwit core relies on two processes:

 - The Searchers for executing search queries from the REST API.
-- And the Indexers that index data from data sources.
+- The Indexers that index data from data sources.

 Moreover, Quickwit leverages existing infrastructure by relying on battled-tested technologies for index storage, metadata storage, and ingestion: